 The Pennine Way was the first National Trail in England and is one of the UK’s most famous long-distance walks.
 Opened on 24th April 1965, it paved the way for public access to some of England’s wildest landscapes.

 The Pennine Way is hilly and often remote.
-The terrain is varied and in some places the paths are smooth and firm, but in others the path may be narrow and uneven or wet and boggy.
+The terrain is varied: in some places the paths are smooth and firm but in others the path may be narrow and uneven or wet and boggy.
 It’s best to take waterproofs and plenty of dry socks.

 The Trail passes through some of England’s best landscapes and wildlife areas including three National Parks and various National Nature Reserves.
 The variety of habitats make it one of the best places in Europe to see birds like breeding waders in the spring and early summer.